csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

  ## Coding Standards and Guidelines
  Keep this section brief, a maximum of 2-3 lines.
 You would want to read through this [article](https://www.geeksforgeeks.org/coding-standards-and-guidelines/) to get more context about what this section is for before attempting to answer.
   * These are 2 optional resources that you might want to go through: [article with High level explanation](https://blog.codacy.com/coding-standards-what-are-they-and-why-do-you-need-them/) and [this article with Detailed Explanation](https://google.github.io/styleguide/)

+  * Since we have not decided what development tools and languages we will use, we can't decide the coding standards we should follow.
+We will decide our coding standards timely when we have made those decisions.
 ​
  ## Licenses
 ​